final-year-project2/mobile/README.md

 - **Assets Organization**: The `assets` folder is organized by categories such as `car`, `home`, `gadgets`, etc., to facilitate easy access and management of UI testing images.

-## Folder Structure
-lib/
-├── binder/)
-│   └── Description: Contains classes for binding data to the UI.
-├── controller/)
-│   ├── login_controller.dart
-│   └── product_image_controller.dart
-│       └── Description: Contains business logic for handling user inputs and managing state.
-├── models/)
-│   └── Description: Holds the data models of your application.
-├── pages/
-│   ├── authentication/
-│   └── seller/
-│       └── Description: Organized into subfolders for different features or sections of your app.
-├── service/
-│   └── Description: Contains services for fetching data from external sources.
-└── widget/
-    └── container/
-        ├── custom_form.dart
-        └── button.dart
-            └── Description: Holds reusable widgets, specifically for UI layout and styling.